MiaGobble/Figma-Import-Assistant/docs/auto-importing.md

 Select your mode (opportunistic is recommended), and then click *export selection*.
 To copy your data, click *copy JSON*.

-Now in Roblox Studio, select a `ScreenGui` instance, paste the JSON snippet you copied into the auto import section of the plugin, and click the auto import mode of your choice.
+Now in Roblox Studio, select a `ScreenGui` instance, paste the JSON snippet you copied into the auto import section of the plugin, and click *auto import*.

 **You will need to upload the images and apply them yourself!** You can apply images either through:
 * Property input (not recommended)